Skip to content

 The pros of ETFs include:

-• Diversification: ETFs can provide exposure to multiple industries in one investment vehicle.
-For example, you might invest in an ETF that includes stocks from the automotive, telecommunications and health services industries.
+• Diversification: ETFs can provide exposure to multiple industries in one financial vehicle.
+For example, you might trade an ETF that includes stocks from the automotive, telecommunications and health services industries.
 ETFs can also invest by country and index

-• Similar to stock trading: investing in ETFs is very much like trading stocks in several ways.
+• Similar to stock trading: Investing in and trading ETFs is very much like trading stocks in several ways.
 For example, you trade them at a market-based price that’s updated throughout the day

 Disadvantages of ETFs